-Costello, a Republican, was the representative for Pennsylvania's 5th congressional district and was a Republican.
+Costello was the representative for Pennsylvania’s 5th congressional district and was a Republican.
 He served from 1915 to 1921.

 From Dec 1915 to Mar 1921, Costello missed 571 of 761 roll call votes, which is 75.0%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.

 |Dec 1915-Feb 1916||16||4||25.0%||68th|

 |Dec 1918-Mar 1919||63||61||96.8%||99th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000